Cosworth: Other IndyCar and Champ Car engines

 Cosworth designed a series of replacements for the DFS to be used in IndyCar and Champ Car racing: the X-series, beginning in 1992 with the XB.
 The XF was developed for the 2000 season to replace the XD, and was chosen as the spec engine for the Champ Car World Series in 2003.
 The most recent derivative of the XF, the 2650 cc XFE quad-cam 90° V8 overhead camshaft, continued in that role through the 2007 season.
 The Champ Car World Series imposed a rev limit of 12,000 rpm down from the over 15,000 rpm of 2002.
 The 2004 model of the XFE had a rated power of nominal 750 hp at 1,054 mmHg (intake boost pressure), and a maximum power of 800 bhp at 1130 mmHg (during Push-to-Pass).
 The 2004 XFE maximum speed was 12,000 rpm (rev limited) and torque of 490 Nm.
 The aluminium and iron turbo housing ran a boost of 5.9 psi at sea level (= boost of 12 inches of mercury which is 41.5 inches of mercury absolute).
 The Methanol-fuelled engine used a steel crankshaft and aluminium alloy pistons.
 Weight was 120 kg and length was 539 mm.

-In 2007, the Ford name was removed from the engine pieces as the manufacturer elected not to continue sponsorship of the series.
+In 2007, the Ford name was removed from the engine as the manufacturer elected not to continue sponsorship of the series.
 Several other engine changes were made, notably the removal of the calibrated "pop off valve" designed to limit turbo boost pressure, replaced by engine electronics.
 The rated life of the engine was 1400 mi between rebuilds.
 Engines were sent by the race teams to Cosworth for the rebuild.
 In 2007, Champ Car switched to the new Panoz DP01 chassis, which was said to provide better ducting of airflow into the engine.
 The Champ Car World Series merged into the Indy Racing League IndyCar Series prior to the 2008 season, and Cosworth does not currently provide engines to any American open wheel racing series.